Gleanings from the Court Rolls

 This is a small booklet written by Henry Richardson and published in 1931.
 We don’t know why he wrote it.
 In its 8 pages, he recounts how some of the older buildings came into existence.

-Ten years later, the family was and Nethergreen and in 1912 they moved into No 139 Crimicar Lane.
+Ten years later, the family was at Nethergreen and in 1912 they moved into No 139 Crimicar Lane.
 After Henry’s death in 1932, Lavinia continued to lived in the house, along with her daughter who was a teacher.

-It is possible that writing the pamplet was a retirement project for Henry
+It is possible that writing the pamplet was a retirement project for Henry.

 I have scanned the document and reproduced it, using different images where approriate but keeping much of the original wording.